nigelgward/ISG_Reduction_Model/README.md

 `
     import matplotlib.pyplot as plt
+`
+`
 plt.plot(testPreds)
+`
+`
 plt.show()
 `
 then you can line it up the human labels, visualizable with Elan, to gauge quality.
-You can also compare the testPreds to the predictions we obtained, in redu-enum-test-predictions.npy
+You can also compare the testPreds to the predictions we obtained, which are in tinytest/redu-enum-test-predictions.npy

 ### Aside